aerospike/backup-go/cmd/asbackup/readme.md

                     state will be placed in the directory with name `<namespace>.asb.state`, or `<prefix>.asb.state` if `--output-file-prefix` is given.

+-q, --output-file-prefix <prefix> When using directory parameter, prepend a prefix to the names of the generated files.

 --machine           Output machine-readable status updates to the given path, typically a FIFO.

 --no-config-file    Do not read any config file.
 Default: disabled